Kwabs77/My_team_project/README.md

 # My Team Project
-This company landing page was built with HTML and CSS.
+The my team project website was built with HTML, CSS and JavaScript.

 ## Getting Started
 ### Opening the Project